The Python environment

 One thing we’ve learned from many years of teaching people to program is that beginners often naively assume that experienced software developers have successfully internalized everything there is to know about programming, and that having to look something up on the internet is a sign of failure or incompetence.
 Nothing could be farther from the truth.
 While we don’t encourage you to just blindly cut and paste solutions from Stack Overflow into your code without at least trying to understand what’s going on, attempting to solve every problem yourself from first principles would be a horrendously inefficient way to write code, and it’s important to recognize this.
-One of our favorite moments from our annual “Neurohackademy” summer institute occurred when one of us ran into a problem during a live demo, and started Googling in real time to try and diagnose the problem.
-Shortly afterwards, one of the participants in the audience tweeted that they hadn’t realized that even experienced developers have to rely on Google to solve problems.
-That really brought home to us how deep this misconception runs for many beginners—so we’re mentioning it here so you can nip it in the bud.
+One of our favorite teaching moments occurred when one of us ran into a problem during a live demo and started Googling in real time to try and diagnose the problem.
+Shortly afterward, one of the members of the audience tweeted that they hadn’t realized that even experienced developers have to rely on Google to solve problems.
+That brought home to us how deep this misconception runs for many beginners -— so we’re mentioning it here so you can nip it in the bud.
 There’s nothing wrong with consulting the internet when you run into problems!
 In fact, you’d be crazy not to.

 print() functions or

 Let’s come back to the

 Exception we generated above.
 Since we passed the list arguments to